-Holy Spirit upon the apostles.
-I find it fascinating that in today's scriptural passage from the Gospel of St. John (15:26-27; 16:12-15), Jesus refers to the Holy Spirit as "the Advocate . . . the Spirit of truth that proceeds from the Father."
+Then, in the Gospel passage from Saint John, Jesus says that He "will ask the Father, and He will give you another Advocate to be with you always, the Spirit of truth, which the world cannot accept, because it neither sees nor knows it.
+But you know it, because it remains with you, and will be in you" (Jn 14:15-17).
+I find it fascinating that Jesus refers to the Holy Spirit as an "Advocate . . . the Spirit of truth."
 In contrast, the Book of Revelation refers to the Devil as "the accuser of our brothers . . . who accuses them before our God day and night.
 They conquered him by the blood of the Lamb and by the word of their testimony" (Revelation 12:10-11).
 An Advocate . . . an accuser . . . testimony that ascertains the truth: all of this sounds very applicable to our courtroom proceedings - and of course it is!